Buzz Lightyear of Star Command: Broadcast and syndication

 The series was aired during UPN's Disney's One Too programming block from October 2000 to August 2003.
 One episode, "Super Nova", aired twice during its original run.
 It also aired on Disney Channel from June 5, 2006, to May 16, 2008, when it was taken off the air in the U.S. Two episodes, "Conspiracy" and "Inside Job", were rarely seen after the September 11 attacks.
 The show also aired on Toon Disney from August 31, 2003 to May 27, 2007 as well as on the network's Jetix block for a brief time in 2004.

 Production

 In May 2000, it was announced Walt Disney Television Animation would be producing an animated series based on the character of Buzz Lightyear from Toy Story with Patrick Warburton set to voice the titular character.
 65 episodes were announced for broadcast in fall of that year, 52 of which would be broadcast on UPN's Disney's One Too while the other 13 would be broadcast on ABC's Disney's One Saturday Morning.
-While the majority of the animation was done by Disney Television Animation, Pixar did provide animation for the show's opening sequence.
+While the majority of the animation was done by Disney Television Animation, Pixar provided animation for the show's opening sequence.
 Other animation houses involved in the production included Tama Productions, Sunwoo Entertainment, Sunmin Image Pictures, Sae Hahn Productions, Hana Animation, Jade Animation, Wang Film Productions and Toon City.